The Density of Fan-Planar Graphs: Introduction

 \section{Introduction}

 Planarity of a graph is a well-studied concept in graph theory, computational geometry and graph drawing.
-The famous Euler formula characterizes for a certain embedding the relation between vertices, edges and faces, and many different algorithms~\cite{tutte1963draw,schnyder1990embedding,de1990draw} following different objectives have been developed to compute appropriate embeddings in the plane.
+The famous Euler formula characterizes for a certain embedding the relation between vertices, edges and faces, and many different algorithms e.g.~\cite{tutte1963draw} following different objectives have been developed to compute appropriate embeddings in the plane.

 Because of the importance of the concepts, a series of generalizations have been developed in the past.
 Topological graphs and topological drawings respectively are being considered, i.e., the vertices are drawn as points in the plane and the edges drawn as Jordan curves between corresponding points without any other vertex as an interior point.
-In~\cite{DBLP:journals/siamdm/FoxPS13}, the authors state "Finding the maximum number of edges in a topological graph with a forbidden crossing pattern is a fundamental problem in extremal topological graph theory" together with 9 citations from a large group of authors.
+In~\cite{DBLP:journals/siamdm/FoxPS13}, the authors state ``Finding the maximum number of edges in a topological graph with a forbidden crossing pattern is a fundamental problem in extremal topological graph theory'' together with 9 citations from a large group of authors.
 Most of the existent literature considers topological drawings that are \emph{simple}, i.e., where any two edges have at most one point in common.
 In particular, two edges may not cross more than once and incident edges may not cross at all.
-Throughout this paper we shall consider simple topological graphs only.
+We shall consider simple topological graphs only.
 Indeed, we shall argue in Section~\ref{sec:discussion} that if we drop this assumptions and allow non-homeomorphic parallel edges, then even $3$-vertex fan-planar graphs have arbitrarily many edges.

-\textbf{Related work.} Most notably are the $k$-planar graphs and the $k$-quasiplanar graphs~\cite{DBLP:journals/combinatorica/AgarwalAPPS97}.
+\paragraph{Related work.} Most notably, there are $k$-planar graphs~\cite{DBLP:journals/combinatorica/PachT97} and $k$-quasi\-planar graphs~\cite{DBLP:journals/combinatorica/AgarwalAPPS97}.
 A $k$-planar graph admits a topological drawing in which no edge is crossed more than $k$ times by other edges, while a $k$-quasiplanar graph admits a drawing in which no $k$ edges pairwise cross each other.